evanlin23/BrainrotTCG/README.md

 ## Features

+- **Interactive Pack Tearing** - Drag across the tear line to open packs with sparks and sound effects
-- **Pack Opening Experience** - Open packs with smooth animations and confetti effects for rare pulls
+- **Pack Opening Experience** - Cards revealed with smooth animations and confetti effects for rare pulls
+- **Animated Title** - Wave animation with each character floating independently
+- **Responsive Cards** - Cards scale dynamically to fit between the title and viewport bottom
+- **Collection Browser** - Track your found cards with counts and rarity-colored borders
 - **Rarity System** - Common, Rare, Epic, and Legendary cards with weighted drop rates
-- **Text-to-Speech** - Card names announced via ElevenLabs TTS on reveal
-- **Auto Card Discovery** - Drop images in `src/assets/` and they're automatically added as cards
+- **Sound Effects** - Background music, card flips, and randomized reveal sounds
+- **3D Card Tilt** - Cards tilt based on mouse position for an interactive feel

 ## Setup